 The Ironman X-Class 410 Recumbent Bike has 3 positions.
 The position does need to be made off the bike.
 The three positions are a slight angle as on a chair, almost in full recline position and halfway in between which can cover most people’s requirements.
-It does come at a cost of over $500 but below $1000 to get this type of adjustment.
+It does come at a cost to get this type of adjustment.

 There is also the Diamondback 910Sr REcumbent Bike that offers multiple positions